Seirdy/seirdy.one/content/posts/two-types-of-privacy.md

 Tracking evasion (TE)
 ---------------------

 <abbr title="Tracking Evasion">TE</abbr> prevents an adversary from collecting meaningful information tied to one's identity.
-Unlike "opting-out" and blocking known well-known third-party trackers, tracking evasion _distrusts all parties by default._ This approach assumes that tracking is equally likely to happen through both first-party and third-party trackers.
+Unlike "opting-out" and blocking well-known third-party trackers, tracking evasion _distrusts all parties by default._ This approach assumes that tracking is equally likely to happen through both first-party and third-party trackers.

 Therefore, a list of known third-party trackers is irrelevant to tracking evasion.
 Users following this approach in its purest form _treat every party capable of tracking as a hostile tracker._